This website is best viewed in

 This is difficult to predict, since each patient varies.
 It depends on multiple factors such as age of patient, severity of symptoms, duration of illness and extent of rehabilitation taken after the treatment.

-At NeuroGen Brain and Spine Institute, we have treated over 200 patients of stroke, with a combination of stem cell therapy along with rehabilitation.
+At NeuroGen Brain and Spine Institute, we have treated over 200 patients of stroke, with a combination of cell therapy along with rehabilitation.
 All these patients had attained a plateau stage with respect to symptomatic and functional improvements.
 The symptoms they presented with included upper limb activity/hand functions, lower limb activity, trunk activity, balance, higher mental functions/speech, ambulation and Activities of Daily Living.

 Our data is regularly published in various medical and scientific journals (available for reading on our website).
 You are strongly advised to study these before proceeding with treatment.